ahawkins/hawkins.io/wip/authentication-with-ember-apps.md

 })
 ```

 This honestly worked liked a charm!
-I was quite suprised.
+I was quite surprised.
 It worked
 when loading "/".
 It totally broke the second I need to use it in
 another route.
 Now, knowing that I had the `currentUser`, I could do
 what I needed in other routes.